dey999abhi/IMBD-Movie-Analysis-/README.md

 You are required to provide a detailed report for the below data record mentioning the answers of the questions that follows:

-Cleaning the data:: PThis is one of the most important step to perform before moving forward with the analysis.
+**Cleaning the data::** PThis is one of the most important step to perform before moving forward with the analysis.
 Use your knowledge learned till now to do this.
-(Dropping columns, removing null values, etc.)
+(Dropping columns, removing null values, etc.)<br>
-Your task: Clean the data
+**Your task:** Clean the data
 Movies with highest profit: Create a new column called profit which contains the difference of the two columns: gross and budget.
 Sort the column using the profit column as reference.
 Plot profit (y-axis) vs budget (x- axis) and observe the outliers using the appropriate chart type.
 Your task: Find the movies with the highest profit?
 Top 250: Create a new column IMDb_Top_250 and store the top 250 movies with the highest IMDb Rating (corresponding to the column: imdb_score).
 Also make sure that for all of these movies, the num_voted_users is greater than 25,000.
 Also add a Rank column containing the values 1 to 250 indicating the ranks of the corresponding films.